MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 > sourcemonImport.bat \<project name> \<source code path> \<language>

 If SourceMonitor is installed in a different directory the script must be changed accordingly.

+### General CSV Import

+The column denoted with "path" will be used as path information for the visualisation data.
+If no "path" column is present the first column will be used.